-Your Foodbank plays a vital role in local sustainability efforts within our community.
-In 2022, the Foodbank helped rescue and distribute more than 30 million pounds of food.
-Rescuing perfectly edible, nourishing food that would otherwise go to waste means feeding families facing hunger and taking a large step in protecting our planet and conserving our resources.
-In addition to rescuing food from retail partners with our fleet of trucks, the Foodbank has a variety of programs to reduce waste.
+In 2023, the Foodbank helped rescue 11.1 million pounds of food from retail partners like Walmart, Giant Eagle and Aldi with our fleet of trucks.
+Rescuing perfectly edible, nourishing food that would otherwise go to waste means feeding families experiencing hunger and taking a large step in protecting our planet and conserving our resources.

 Agency Direct Pickup program

-The Agency Direct Pickup program (ADP) is an innovative food distribution model that empowers hunger-relief partners to pick up food donations directly from local food donors and take them back to their program.
+The Agency Direct Pickup program (ADP) is a food distribution model that empowers hunger-relief partners to pick up food donations directly from local food donors and take them back to their program.
 This alternative distribution model ensures that food programs with limited food storage space receive perishable products “just in time” for distribution.
 Because of our committed partners, this food is being rescued rather than thrown out.

 Food Banks, a Green Solution to Hunger